 The Medical Center provides tertiary and quaternary care to patients from all areas of the Commonwealth, as well as to a limited number of patients from other states and other countries.
-The Medical Center service area consists of a Primary Service Area ("PSA"), from which about 50% of its inpatients were drawn in FY2014, and northern and southern Secondary Service Areas, from which another 25% of inpatients were drawn.
+The Medical Center service area consists of a Primary Service Area ("PSA"), from which about 50% of its inpatients were drawn in FY2017, and northern and southern Secondary Service Areas, from which another 25% of inpatients were drawn.
 The remaining patients reside in other parts of Virginia, West Virginia, and other states and outside the U.S. The PSA consists of ten cities and counties, extending about ninety miles from east to west and 100 miles from north to south.
-The total population of the PSA/SSA is estimated at 1,016,037 in 2015 and is expected to grow 3.2% to 1,048,538 by 2020, which is somewhat below the growth rate for Virginia (estimated at 5.1%) over the same period.
-Seniors (age 65+) which are the fastest growing age segment nationwide, make up a larger portion of the PSA/SSA (17%) than of the remainder of the state (14%).
+The total population of the PSA/SSA is estimated at 1,027,737 in 2017 and is expected to grow 3.8% to 1,066,505 by 2022, which is just slightly below the growth rate for Virginia (estimated at 4.2%) over the same period.
+Seniors (age 65+) which are the fastest growing age segment nationwide, make up a larger portion of the PSA/SSA (18%) than of the remainder of the state (14%).
 This age group utilizes healthcare services at higher frequency than other age groups.

 There are two hospitals in addition to the Medical Center located in the PSA: Martha Jefferson Hospital, an affiliate of Sentara Healthcare in Charlottesville; and, Augusta Health an independent hospital in Augusta County.
 Both are small but are high quality community-based hospitals with a typical array of services.
-The Medical Center's total inpatient market share has remained steady over the past few years within a relatively flat market (3.4% share in FY2015 and FY2016).
-Our market share in the PSA increased from 34.9% in FY2015 to 36.0% in FY2016 while in the SSA it increased slightly from 9.9% to 10.2% during that same time period.
-The Medical Center's proportion of cases that are considered tertiary is currently 2-3 times the average of all other Virginia hospitals combined.
+The Medical Center's total inpatient market share has remained steady over the past few years within a relatively flat market (3.4% share in FY2016 and 3.5% share in FY2017).
+Our market share in the PSA increased from 36.0% in FY2016 to 37.4% in FY2017, while in the SSA it decreased slightly from 10.2% to 9.7% during that same time period.
+The Medical Center's proportion of cases considered tertiary is currently 2-3 times the average of all other Virginia hospitals combined.